Beinn Loinne from Cluanie Inn

-The old road from Kyle of Lochalsh climbs from Cluanie Inn to a height of over 400m, from where a soggy hike over a lochan-pitted moorland reaches the trig point on Druim nan Cnamh, the highest point on Beinn Loinne.
+The old road from Kyle of Lochalsh climbs high from Cluanie Inn from where a hike over moorland reaches Druim nan Cnamh, the highest point on Beinn Loinne.

 Route outline